General Terms and Conditions

 a) loss of life, injury or impairment of health,

-3. The limitation of liability deriving from Clause 2 does not apply, if we have wilfully concealed a defect with intent to defraud or have assumed liability for the characteristics of the goods.
-The same shall apply to the rights of the buyer under the German Product Liability Act.
+3. The limitation of liability deriving from Clause 2 does not apply, if we have willfully concealed a defect with intent to defraud or have assumed liability for the characteristics of the goods.
+The same shall apply to the rights of the Customer under the German Product Liability Act.

 § 9 Period of Limitation